ayatokura/ai-openscale/wos-FAQs.md

 {: #faq-whatsa}
 {: faq}

-{{site.data.keyword.aios_full}} tracks and measures outcomes from your AI models, and helps ensure they remain fair, explainable and compliant wherever your models were built or are running. {{site.data.keyword.aios_short}} also detects and helps correct the drift in accuracy when an AI model is in production
+{{site.data.keyword.aios_full}} tracks and measures outcomes from your AI models, and helps ensure they remain fair, explainable, and compliant wherever your models were built or are running. {{site.data.keyword.aios_short}} also detects and helps correct the drift in accuracy when an AI model is in production

 Get a quick overview of {{site.data.keyword.aios_short}} by watching the following video: